 So here’s the common sense bit: Electricity is Dangerous.

-A proper camping electric hook-up unit are obtainable for around £50.
+A proper camping electric hook-up unit is obtainable for around £50.

 You should also keep your unit dry and raise it off the floor.